sushain97/advent-of-code-2021/README.md

 https://adventofcode.com/

 Each day's solutions are in a different language, always using Bazel as the build toolchain.
-Only the language's standard library can be used.
+Only the language's standard library is used.

 - Day 1: [J](<https://en.wikipedia.org/wiki/J_(programming_language)>)
 - Day 2: [SQL](https://en.wikipedia.org/wiki/SQL)